julien-prog/ClinicalTrials.gov-CTDR_V01/README.md

 First: Download the files and folders and store them on the same directory

-Second: Launch User_Interface_F4J_Public.py on your terminal or any IDE
+Second: Launch User_Interface_F4J_Public.py on your terminal or your IDE

-Third: In "XMl Schema":
+Third: In "XML Schema":
   click "Download the latest XML schema version" button ; the latest version will be stored in the XMLShema folder click "Apply Change" change